This post will provide several things you can do in Rome during July 2023.

 7. Take in the Circo Maximo Experience

-This outdoor walk lasts for about 40 minutes, and audio is in six language.
+This outdoor walk lasts for about 40 minutes, and the audio is in six languages.
 To purchase tickets, click here.

 There will be a few different museums offering programs during July, ones which will allow you to hear classical music.

-Live performances by professional musicians, in locations which add to the mood, can be found throughout the city.
+Live performances by professional musicians, in locations that add to the mood, can be found throughout the city.

 10. Take Part in the Sales

 There are two times per year when Rome celebrates massive sales throughout the city, and one of them just so happens to take place during the first few weeks of July.